S2AUlendo/HC-HeatCompensation-Docs/HC Standalone/HC.md

 ---
 layout: default
 title: Ulendo HC Desktop
-description: "An overview of the Autodesk Ulendo HC."
+description: "An overview of the Ulendo HC Desktop Application"
 has_children: true
 nav_order: 2
 ---